10 reasons to hire a Hokkaido ski touring guide

 A list of Hokkaido ski touring guides

-We’re working on a list at the moment, but for the meantime, just take a look at individual ski tour route pages here on the Hokkaido Wilds for some of our recommended guides that can be booked through Explore-Share.com.
+- Take a look at individual ski tour route pages here on the Hokkaido Wilds for some of our recommended guides that can be booked through Explore-Share.com.
 We’re impressed that Explore-Share.com signed up some of the biggest names in the local mountain guiding scene here in Hokkaido.

 Disclaimer: Booking a trip with a certified local guide via Explore-Share.com earns Hokkaido Wilds a commission.
 100% of that revenue goes into a fund to promote and sustain the Hokkaido outdoors.
 SEE MORE DETAILS HERE.